VanDerveer hits pool, transcends women's coaching eras - WHIZ News

 STANFORD, Calif.
-(AP) — Shuffling along in her slides and cozy Stanford Basketball parka, Tara VanDerveer offers a reminder of her one rule when it comes to swimming: If she’s going to get wet, she absolutely has to stay in for at least 45 minutes.
+(AP) — Shuffling along in her slides and cozy Stanford Basketball parka, Tara VanDerveer offers a reminder of her one rule when it comes to swimming: If she’s going to get wet, she absolutely must stay in for at least 45 minutes to make it worthwhile.

-The Hall of Fame coach made a two-minute walk from Maples Pavilion to the pool on Wednesday afternoon ahead of a late tip-off against Cal Poly and accomplished her goal.
+The Hall of Fame coach took a two-minute walk from Maples Pavilion to the pool on Wednesday afternoon ahead of a late tip-off against Cal Poly and accomplished her goal.

 Regular swimming is one more thing she squeezes into her jam-packed days three times a week to keep mentally and physically ready as she begins her 37th season on The Farm and 44th overall as a women’s head coach.